 You should also be circumspect in your choice of finishes.

-Graff's very short 1-, 2- and 3-year warranties on some of its finishes is a strong indication that Graff's management has little faith in their long-term durability.
+Graff's very short 1-, 2-, and 3-year warranties on some of its finishes are a strong indication that Graff's management has little faith in their long-term durability.
 Why?
 We don't know and may never find out.
-But, if management believes some of its finishes won't last, perhaps you should too and select an electroplated or PVD finish that has a better warranty.
+But, if management believes some of its finishes won't last, perhaps you should too and select an Electroplated or PVD finish that has a better warranty.

 Graff's warranty in general is a problem.

-We think Graff intends to offer a strong warranty, but ha snot quite figured out how to write it to balance buyer protection against unreasonable warranty claims.
-Fortunately, almost all of Graff's warranty mistakes actually make it a more buyer-friendly warranty but you may have to go to court to prove it.
-If you do have to bring a lawsuit, you will win and Graff will end up paying your attorney fees.
+We think Graff intends to offer a strong warranty but has not quite figured out how to write it to balance buyer protection against unreasonable warranty claims.
+Fortunately, almost all of Graff's warranty mistakes actually make it a more buyer-friendly warranty, but you may have to go to court to prove it.
+If you do have to bring a lawsuit, you will win, and Graff will end up paying your attorney fees, and very possibly, exemplary damages.

 To find out how to enforce your warranty, see The Warranty Game: Enforcing Your Product Warranty.

 We are continuing to research the company.
-If you have experience with Graff faucets, good, bad, or indifferent, we would like to hear about it, so please contact us or post a comment below.
+If you have experience with Graff faucets, good, bad, or indifferent, we would like to hear about it, so please post a comment below.

 Please note, we cannot answer questions posted in the comments.
 If you have a question, email us at starcraftreviews@yahoo.com.